nico/hack/notes/copydir.md

     bar/large 1609294944.907726636
     bar/symlink 1609294960.193255000

-Maybe we can relax the requirement to preserve timestamps and just require that the output files have timestamps that just are not older than the input timestamps.
-Then we can use `cp -cR` and this method works.
+If relax the requirement to preserve timestamps and just require that the output files have timestamps that are not older than the input timestamps, then we can use `cp -cR` and this method works.

 Another drawback is that if this method is used as part of a build and something writes the input directory on the next build, the OS has to copy-on-write